iSorp/macro-executor/README.md

 * `grpcServer` : The gRPC server endpoint
 * `workspace`: Used for multi-root workspace projects.
 Set it to `${workspaceFolder}` to use the workspace associated with the current `launch.json`.
 * `cncNodeId` : Controller node ID (use 9 for CNC Guide)
-* `cncNodeIpAddress` : Controller IP address.
+* `cncNodeEndpoint` : Controller IP address and port (optional, default 8193).
 If omitted, the server connects via HSSB
 * `cncPaths` : Array of paths that will be available for debugging
 * `pollingRate` : The polling rate used to query the server for FOCAS data.
 * `cycleStopCommandAddress` : PMC address used to activate the cycle stop.